Full List of 2017-2018 Officially Renewed Shows For CBS, NBC, ABC, FX, Fox, Hulu, Netflix, And More

 - Scandal

-As recently reported by Inquisitr, it is expected that season 7 will be the final one for Scandal.
+As recently reported by Inquisitr, it is expected that Season 7 will be the final one for Scandal.

 The CW